 Meals and water

 If you are traveling with a tour operator, all your meals will be planned.
 You will mostly be having meals at tea houses.
-You will be served breakfast at 8 in the morning.
+You will be served breakfast at 7 to 8 in the morning.
 After breakfast, you will head out for your next destination for the day.

 En route, you will stop by a tea house around 12, where you grab a meal and continue to your destination.
 A hot meal will be waiting for you at your destination for the day, where you will also be resting for the night.
 You may come across several shops during your trek where you can buy snacks such as cookies or noodles.
 You may carry water purifier tablets, or you can easily purchase bottled water at the tea houses.
 Don’t drink water from random sources or you may fall sick.
 Bottled water can be trusted, so don’t hesitate when you are thirsty even if the price maybe 10 times higher than what they offer in the city.